-Nuvilex anticipates that it will expend significant financial and management resources in its efforts to comply with the internal control attestation provisions of Section 404 of the Sarbanes-Oxley Act of 2002 for the fiscal year ending April 30, 2011.
+Nuvilex anticipates it will expend significant financial and management resources in its efforts to comply with the internal control attestation provisions of Section 404 of the Sarbanes-Oxley Act of 2002 for the first quarter ending July 31, 2011.

 Section 404 of the Sarbanes-Oxley Act of 2002, and the rules and regulations promulgated there under, require Nuvilex to have management attest to the adequacy of its internal controls in the Company's annual report on Form 10-K for the year ending April 30, 2011.
-The Company's internal controls did not meet such requirements on April 30, 2010 or July 31, 2010 and the Company will be required to make substantial changes to its internal controls in order for management to be able to make the required attestations by the end of the fiscal year ending April 30, 2011.
-Larger public companies that are currently required to comply with Section 404 have incurred significant monetary and other expenses from diversion of management time and attention, the acquisition of new computer software, the employment of additional personnel and training and third party internal controls consultants.
+The Company's internal controls did not meet such requirements on April 30, 2011 or July 31, 2011 and the Company is working to make changes to its internal controls in order for management to be able to make the required attestations by the end of the fiscal year ending April 30, 2012.
+Larger public companies currently required to comply with Section 404 have incurred significant monetary and other expenses from diversion of management time and attention, the acquisition of new computer software, the employment of additional personnel and training and third party internal controls consultants.
 In light of Nuvilex's current capital position, the Company anticipates that it will be time-consuming, costly and difficult for it to develop and implement the internal controls necessary for management to make the required attestations.
-Nuvilex intends to hire additional financial reporting and internal controls personnel, acquire software and retain a third party consultant during year ended 2011.
+It is Nuvilex intention in any case, to do what is necessary regarding financial reporting and internal controls, through software, personnel, and third party consultants to succeed in implementing the necessary financial reporting and internal controls during year ended 2012.